grosilho/BEMI/README.md

 ### The BEM method
 Employing a boundary integral formulation we recast the EMI model to an ordinary differential equation living only on the transmembrane boundary.
 Thanks to the boundary element method only the transmembrane boundary is discretized (not the cellular or extra-cellular domains) and therefore the number of degrees of freedom is drastically reduced.

+### Time integration
+For the time integration, we employed the [mRKC](https://www.ams.org/journals/mcom/2022-91-338/S0025-5718-2022-03753-4/)[^mRKC] method and employed the already available [code](https://github.com/grosilho/mRKC).

+### References
+This code has been used for the numerical experiments presented in:

+- Rosilho de Souza, G., Pezzuto, S., & Krause, R. (2023). _Boundary Integral Formulation of the Cell-by-Cell Model of Cardiac Electrophysiology_.
+Submitted to Engineering Analysis with Boundary Elements, [arXiv: 2302.05281](https://arxiv.org/abs/2302.05281).
+- Rosilho de Souza, G., Pezzuto, S., & Krause, R. (2023). _Effect of Gap Junction Distribution, Size, and Shape on the Conduction Velocity in a Cell-by-Cell Model for Electrophysiology_.
+Functional Imaging and Modeling of the Heart, 117–126, <https://doi.org/10.1007/978-3-031-35302-4_12>.

 ## Install and Run
-The easiest way to run the code is by creating a Docker image with the Dockerfile provided here and run the code within a container.
-Otherwise, one could install the dependencies and compile the code.
+The easiest way to run the code is by creating a Docker image from the Dockerfile provided here and running the code within a container.
+Otherwise, one could install the dependencies and compile the code as usual.

 ### Docker
 To create the Docker image, from the root directory of the repository, run: